bezmoradi/tutorials/go/function.md

 }
 ```

--   In this case, 1 will be assigned to `first` which in the above example we have not used it then the rest of the values (2 and 3) will be stored into the `numbers` slice
--   Now let's consider a scenario the we need to use the third-party function which accepts elements of a slice as stand-alone items but our data structure is a slice.
+In this case, 1 will be assigned to `first` which in the above example we have not used it then the rest of the values (2 and 3) will be stored into the `numbers` slice.
+Now let's consider a scenario the we need to use the third-party function which accepts elements of a slice as stand-alone items but our data structure is a slice.
 In this case, we hove to do the opposite of the `...int` operation

 ```go
 func main() {